Table of contents

 How this parameter looks in a report:

 With OWOX BI Pipeline, you can collect complete statistics for your Facebook campaigns automatically.
-Combine your data from Facebook ad campaigns, Google and Bing ads, and other sources with a 14-day free trial.
+Combine your data from Facebook ad campaigns, Google and Bing ads, and other sources with a free trial.

 How to work with data from the previous period

 Bad news: It’s impossible to remove a parameter from a previous period in Google Analytics.
 However, there’s a life hack for working with statistics for previous periods.